-As discussed in §5.15 of the Data Characteristics Handbook (Christiansen et al., 2013), PDC attenuates signals with timescales longer than approximately one third the quarter duration.
-For Q17, this timescale is shorter than normal, $\sim$ 7-10 days, instead of the typical $\sim$ 20 days for full-length quarters.
+As discussed in §5.15 of the Data Characteristics Handbook (Van Cleve et al., 2016), PDC attenuates signals with timescales longer than approximately one third the quarter duration.
+For Q17, this timescale is shorter than normal, \sim 7-10 days, instead of the typical \sim 20-30 days for full-length quarters.

 In short cadence, MAP is applied on a monthly basis.
-Since Q17M2 is only a week long, signals with timescales longer than a few days are removed.
+Since Q17M2 is less than a week long, signals with timescales longer than a few days are removed.
 Short cadence data for this month should not be used to examine phenomena with timescales of days or longer.